LGBTQ Families and Single Parents: Fostering in Colorado

 That said, the home study includes questions about your parenting philosophy, your support network, and your childhood experiences.
 If you have concerns about how your assigned home study writer approaches LGBTQ applicants, you have the right to ask about their experience and training in this area.
 You can also ask the agency you are working with whether their staff have specific experience serving LGBTQ families — many CPAs in the Denver metro area do.

-Some applicants prefer to work with an agency that has an explicit affirmative track record.
-In the Denver and Front Range area, Hope & Home and Bethany Christian Services have both worked with LGBTQ families.
-For families specifically seeking an affirming agency, asking direct questions during the orientation meeting — before you commit to a licensing pathway — is entirely appropriate.
+Some applicants prefer to work with an agency that has experience supporting LGBTQ families.
+In the Denver and Front Range area, ask organizations such as Hope & Home and Bethany Christian Services about their current staff training, foster-family support, and experience before committing to a licensing pathway.

 Single Adults Fostering in Colorado